wtrocki/rhmap_nginx_proxy/README.md

 ## Environment variables

-> APP_HOST_BASE `required`

-OpenShift MbaaS hostname without subdomain part.
-If your app has route `https://appname.mbaas.net`  then `MBAAS_HOST_BASE` should be set to `mbaas.net`

 >  BASE_HOST `optional`

-Full base host url that would be used to proxy to the mbaas
+Full base host url that would be used to proxy to the mbaas, core and apps.
+It represents openshift router dns without wildcard.

 > DNS_SERVER `optional`